Post: 12 Keap Tag Strategies for HR and Recruiters in 2026

 • Pair with a STATUS: Silver Medalist tag for strong candidates who were not hired — these are your highest-value future pipeline assets

-Verdict: SHRM data shows that internal and warm-pipeline hiring consistently outperforms cold sourcing on time-to-fill and 90-day retention.
+Verdict: SHRM data shows that warm-pipeline hiring consistently outperforms cold sourcing on time-to-fill and 90-day retention.
 Skill tags make the warm pipeline searchable in seconds.
-This integrates directly with the talent pool segmentation strategy.
+For teams building this alongside AI screening tools, the AI candidate screening guide covers how to feed structured tag data into screening workflows.

 6. Encode GDPR and Consent State as Mandatory COMPLIANCE Tags